SceneDuGreene/PullUpBarSizing/README.md

 Based on Elasticity (point-load deflection), Side dimension of wood needs to be 3.3851648625016493 inches**

 ## Interpretation of Output
 In this example, the side dimensions for wood were calculated to be 6.32in (Bending Stress Theory) and 3.38in (Point-Load Deflection Theory).
-I would reccomend using the larger of the values, 6.32in x 6.32in x 84in post.
+I would reccomend using the larger of the values, 2 wooden 6.32in x 6.32in x 84in posts.
 In this case, the bending stress equation gave us the more conservative value.